 Wildfire T&D System Hardening: Evacuation Route Hardening established in the Corporation's WMP.
-For this metric, wood poles are considered hardened for the purpose of evacuation Number of poles hardened by installing wire mesh wrap or wood poles replaced with fire resistant poles such as None Wildfire T&D System Hardening: Tree Attachment Removal Program "Wildfire T&D System Hardening: Tree Attachment Removal Number of tree attachments removed per the Corporation's WMP and verified by the Engineering Group.
-None Vegetation Management QC Megetation At December 31, 2024, the total QCs performed for the purpose of the payout determination of the Executive's Objective Bonus will be reduced if the percentage of QCs performed by Supervisors, Managers, and Executives None
+For this metric, wood poles are considered hardened for the purpose of evacuation route hardening when Number of poles hardened by installing wire mesh wrap or wood poles replaced with fire resistant poles such as fire-resistant composite poles or steel poles per the Corporation's WMP and verified by the Engineering Group.
+None Wildfire T&D System Hardening: Tree Attachment Removal Program Program [®] means achieving the Tree Attachment Removal Number of tree attachments removed per the Corporation's WMP and verified by the Engineering Group.
+None Vegetation Management QC "Vegetation Management QC" means the number of Vegetation Management Quality Control (QC) checks performed during 2025 At December 31, 2025, the total QCs performed for the purpose of the payout determination of the Executive's Objective Bonus will be reduced if the percentage of QCs performed by Supervisors, Managers, and Executives None